santwer/Exporter/README.md

 ```

 ## Export as PDF
-Gernally with the option format = pdf it is possible to export pdf.
+Generally with the option format = pdf it is possible to export pdf.
 It is important that libreOffice is installed for that actions.
 ```php
 return User::where(...)
         ->template('templatefile.docx')
         ->export(['format' => 'pdf']);
 ```
-For short terms it is Possible to call Export functions as PDF
+For short terms it is possible to call Export functions as PDF
 ```php
 return User::where(...)
         ->exportPdf();